mathematicalmaker/M5Stack-PCB-Tester/README.md

 # PCB Testing System

 This project provides a simple and efficient system for testing PCBs (Printed Circuit Boards) using an **M5Stack Core** and an **MCP23017 I/O expander**.
-The system checks for continuity within groups of connected pins and detects shorts between different pin groups.
+The system checks for continuity within nets (groups of electrically connected pins) and detects shorts between different nets.
 It provides visual feedback on the M5Stack display and logs test results to the serial monitor.

 ## Features

--   **Continuity Testing**: Verifies that all pins in a group are electrically connected.
+-   **Continuity Testing**: Verifies that all pins in a net are electrically connected.
--   **Short Detection**: Ensures there are no shorts between different groups of pins.
+-   **Short Detection**: Ensures there are no shorts between different nets.
--   **Visual Feedback**: Displays pass/fail results for each group on the M5Stack screen using colored circles:
+-   **Visual Feedback**: Displays pass/fail results for each net on the M5Stack screen using colored circles:
-    -   **Green Circle**: Group passed (no issues detected).
+    -   **Green Circle**: Net passed (no issues detected).
-    -   **Red Circle**: Group failed (continuity issue or short detected).
+    -   **Red Circle**: Net failed (continuity issue or short detected).
 -   **Serial Logging**: Provides detailed failure information for debugging.
--   **Multiple Test Configurations**: Supports up to three different test configurations, selectable using the M5Stack buttons.
+-   **Multiple PCB Layouts**: Supports testing up to three different PCB layouts, selectable using the M5Stack buttons.
--   **Clear Map Identification**: Displays the name of the active test configuration on the M5Stack screen.
+-   **Clear Layout Identification**: Displays the name of the active PCB layout on the M5Stack screen.
--   **Single Pin Mapping**: Simplifies wiring by using a single pin mapping for all configurations.
+-   **Single Pin Mapping**: Simplifies wiring by using a single pin mapping for all layouts.

 ## Hardware Requirements

 1.  **M5Stack Core Basic** (or compatible model with a display).
 2.  **MCP23017 I/O Expander** (connected via I2C).
-3. A PCB with pin groups to be tested.
+3. A PCB with nets to be tested.
 4. Jumper wires or connectors to interface with the PCB.

 ## Software Requirements